Two-color Fair Isle patterning on Brother KH800 and KH801 knitting machines.

 First approach: just replace the spongy strip

 If you decide to replace the sponge, you will need to remove all this goo.
 I first use a flat-head screwdriver to scrape all the residue out of the retaining bar canal.
-Then, I use “Goo Gone” to remove the rest of the residue.
+Typically, the old sponge residue remains in the retaining bar channels.
+So, to remove those, I then use “Goo Gone” to remove the rest of the residue.
 I typically do it outside because it is a very messy process.
-I pour a thin layer of “Goo Gone” liquid into the retaining bar and wait for hours.
+I pour a thin layer of “Goo Gone” liquid into the retaining bar and wait for a couple of hours.
 Then I scrape the remains of the old sponge again with the screwdriver.
-Lastly, I wash the retaining bar with soap and water, wipe it really well and let it dry (or blow dry it).
-You can purchase just the sponge in my store.
+Repeat the “Goo Gone” application if needed.
+Lastly, I wash the retaining bar with soap and water, wipe it really well, and let it dry (or blow-dry it).
+You can purchase just the sponge in my store or on Amazon.

-I sometimes read in forums that some thrifty machine knitters get a simple weather stripping and use them as sponge strips.
-Well, those have different dentistry and sometimes do not have a silky ribbon on one side.
-Also, they are not suited to be exposed to oils and might decompose rapidly leaving a sticky (potentially unremovable) residue inside your machine.
+I sometimes read in forums that some thrifty machine knitters get simple weather stripping and use them as sponge strips.
+Well, those have different densities and sometimes do not have a silky ribbon on one side.
+Also, they are not suited to be exposed to oils and might decompose rapidly, leaving a sticky (potentially unremovable) residue inside your machine.

 I read that experienced machine knitters use different ways to attach the spongy strip to the retaining bar.
-(By the way, the width of the spongy strip is not as critical and it can be a little bit narrower than the channel of the retaining bar but not by much).
-I tried different glues and my current choice is hot glue.
+(By the way, the width of the spongy strip is not as critical, and it can be a little bit narrower than the channel of the retaining bar, but not by much).
+I tried different glues, and my current choice is hot glue.
 Some machine knitters use wood glue.
 I apply the glue to the metal part of the retaining bar and attach the strip to the metal by the sponge side (not the silky ribbon side).
-I then tape the ends if the sponge to the plastic ends.
+I then tape the ends of the sponge to the plastic ends.
 I like using medical tape.
 Only one layer of the tape is enough to secure the ends of the sponge.
 More layers will only get stuck when you insert the newly refurbished retaining bar back into the machine.
+Insert a small section at a time and push the needles gently down.
 To avoid stripping this tape, push it down on the ends of the retaining bar while inserting it into the machine.

 Second approach: buy a new retaining bar